 How much you pay for insurance can make a sizeable difference to the overall cost of owning a car, so it’s important not to pay more than you need to.
 At the same time, the main reason for getting insured in the first place is to help you out if something goes wrong, so it’s also essential to have the right cover for your needs.

-Here are our top tips to avoid over-spending on insurance:
+Here are our top tips on cheap car insurance:

 - Factor in insurance from the start